 We fit a model by splitting the dataset into two parts: 75% of the data is used for training (i.e., train set) and the remaining 25% is used for testing (i.e., test set).
 The confusion matrix, which indicates the performance assessment of the model on the test set, can be seen in Figure 2.
 It can be observed that the most confusion is between the adjacent classes.
-Since the audio samples in the adjacent classes, the errors seem to be reasonable.
+Since the audio samples in the adjacent classes are in fact more similar to each other than the other classes, the errors seem to be reasonable.
 In fact, it is quite possible that for some audio samples there would be such a disagreement in the opinions of two human experts, or the same expert at different times.